Legislative Committee Meetings

 The Colorado Senior Lobby Legislative Committee Meetings are generally held every Monday while the legislature is in session.
-During the summer, the Legislative Committee Meetings generally meet twice a month.
+During the summer and fall the Legislative Committee Meetings generally meet twice a month.
 Please let us know if you plan to attend in person as space is limited – call 303-832-4535.
 Call in number is 888-537-7715 – code 47220300#.
 Use *6 to mute and unmute your phone.
 Note that meetings can be cancelled due to holidays, bad weather and conflicts with other major events.
 Please review the information below so you have a better idea about what the Colorado Senior Lobby Legislative Committee Meetings are all about and know who to contact to confirm that a meeting is being held.

 Legislative Committee Meetings during the legislative session: